brianauton/rails-embryo/README.md

 * Ruby 1.9.3 or newer
 * Rails 4.1.4 or newer

-### Getting Started
+### Generating a New Application

-Make sure the gem is installed in your current environment (this will also install Rails 4.1.4 if it's not already present).
+To generate a new Rails application with all Rails Embryo features added, first make sure the gem is installed in your current environment (this will also install Rails 4.1.4 if it's not already present).

     gem install rails-embryo